jooyung/joyWorks/MD/2009-Illustrated WPF.md

 ## Summary
 # 6. Content and Controls
 ## Liberating Content
+[W] They `factored out` the hard-coded restrictions so that you can include whatever kind of content might make sense in your application.

+[W] unprecedented (ŭn-prĕs′ĭ-dĕn′tĭd)

+1. =unparalleled, unheard-of, exceptional, new, original, novel, unusual, abnormal, singular, ground-breaking, unrivalled, freakish, unexampled *Such a move is unprecedented.*
+2. =extraordinary, amazing, remarkable, outstanding, fantastic, marvellous, exceptional, phenomenal, uncommon *The scheme has been hailed as an unprecedented success.*

+>Not the same as what was previously known or done:

+- =different, fresh, innovative, inventive, new, newfangled, novel, original, unfamiliar.

+The controls derived from these classes give you `unprecedented` freedom of design.

+[T] control
+>Also, as a point of terminology, in WPF the term **control** has a more restricted meaning than in previous frameworks.
+In WPF, <u>_**a control is a user interafce element**_</u> with which the user can interact.
+Previously, any UI element on the screen was called a control.
 ## Source Code Conventions
 ## The Image Element
 ### Displaying an Image Using Code